Where to stay in Porto - A Local's Neighborhood Guide

 Now, on to my recommendations!

-Clérigos, home to the Lello bookstore, Clerigos tower, Igreja do Carmo and lots of the city's other main sights, is always lively and packed with people - visitors and locals alike.
-There’s no question that the area can be touristy, but that’s because it’s beautiful, is within easy walking distance of almost all the main sights, and is absolutely packed with great restaurants, shops, and cafes.
+• Clérigos is home to the Lello bookstore, Clerigos tower, Igreja do Carmo and lots of the city's other main sights.
+It's always lively and packed with people - visitors and locals alike.
+There’s no question that the area can be touristy, but that’s because it’s beautiful, is within easy walking distance of almost all the main sights, and is absolutely packed with good restaurants, shops, and cafes.
 It offers a nice balance between busy city life and touristic convenience.

-The absolute center of the city, this is the historic downtown.
-Here, the narrow hilly streets of other neighborhoods give way to grand, wide boulevards and monumental architecture.
+• The absolute center of the city, this is the historic downtown.
+Here, the narrow hilly streets of other neighborhoods give way to wide boulevards and grand architecture.
 You’ll find lots of offices, government buildings, and designer shops and department stores.
-Although few people live here, it’s always busy and there are always politicians, business people, and wealthy visitors wandering the streets, shopping, and dining in the excellent restaurants.
+Although few people live here, it’s always busy and in the daytime you'll see politicians, business people, and wealthy visitors wandering the streets, shopping, and dining in the excellent restaurants.

-With riverfront charm (and views) and a wealth of lovely historic buildings, Ribeira is probably Porto’s prettiest neighborhood, especially at sunset.
-Definitely the most atmospheric part of the city, this is where locals come in the evenings to meet up, grab a drink or have a meal, and go for riverside strolls.
-Keep in mind that it is an uphill walk to anywhere else in the city and certainly Porto's most touristy neighborhood.
+• With riverfront charm (and views) and a wealth of lovely historic buildings, Ribeira is probably Porto’s prettiest neighborhood (and its most touristy), especially at sunset.
+Despite the crowds, this is an atmospheric area and you'll still find plenty of locals who come here in the evenings to meet up, grab a drink or have a meal, and go for riverside strolls.
+Keep in mind that it is an uphill walk to anywhere else in the city.

 1. Clérigos